hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/11.JPG" style="width:950px;"/>
 <br>
 This next puzzle was the first puzzle we did after we ran out of convenient family-supplied puzzles.
 This was also our first Ravensburger puzzle, a brand that, amongst puzzlers, carries a great deal of respect and weight.
 Ravensburger puzzles are very consistent and very high quality.
-This particular one, although its photo does not do it justice, represented a very humours book store, with dozens of funny phrasings available to be read on even the tiniest of books.
+This particular one, although its photo does not do it justice, represented a very humorous book store, with dozens of funny phrasings available to be read on even the tiniest of books.
 It was quite amusing when putting it together to read something like "Cure for Bats" and have the rest of the joke be cut off - only to be fully read when its mate was discovered.

 <img src="/images/posts/puzzles/12.JPG" style="width:950px;"/>
 <br>
 Shortly after completing our first Ravensburger, my mom had the brilliant idea to hit up the Grand Haven Goodwill to search for some less expense options for puzzles.
 It is rather difficult to justify spending $20-30 for a puzzle with the intention of only completing it once.
 At this point it might be important to point out that our family has no tradition of gluing or framing puzzles.
 We tend to take them apart as soon as they've sat finished for a day.
-We also do not subscribe to the bizarre, fringe group of puzzle who believe using the box is "cheating".
+We also do not subscribe to the bizarre, fringe group of puzzlers who believe using the box is "cheating".

 This was our first official puzzle "haul" -- we should have made an unboxing video!
 The bizarreness of this particular grouping of puzzles will hopefully not go unnoticed.